Shandong Aure Chemical Co., Ltd.

 • Precipitation Mechanism: Al³⁺ ions react with phosphate ions (PO₄³⁻) to form insoluble aluminum phosphate (AlPO₄), as per the reaction: Al³⁺ + PO₄³⁻ → AlPO₄ ↓.
 This precipitate integrates into the floc matrix during coagulation-flocculation.

 • Efficiency and Applications: Removal rates can reach 90% or higher, with dosages of 5–10 mg/L in wastewater.
-In lakes, alum binds phosphorus in sediments, preventing release.
+In lakes, Aluminum Sulfate binds phosphorus in sediments, preventing release.
 It's more efficient than biological methods alone, though it competes with other anions (e.g., sulfates) for reaction sites, requiring higher doses in complex waters. pH adjustment ensures optimal precipitation, as low pH favors AlPO₄ formation.

 Removal of Other Pollutants